It is a common sight in supermarkets and other stores—a yellow sign telling customers to use caution because the floors have been freshly mopped.

 Slipping on a wet floor can lead to serious injuries that require thousands of dollars of treatment.
 At Kapuza Lighty, our clients have suffered concussions, broken bones, and nerve damage after an untimely slip.
 Many of them miss work and suffer a reduced quality of life—all because a business owner or other property owner was too careless to warn them to watch their step.
 We are proud to represent these clients in their fight for compensation.

-After slipping on a wet floor, you should contact us right away.
+If you slipped on a wet floor, you should contact us right away.
 One of our Yakima slip and fall attorneys can review your case and identify whether you have a legitimate claim for compensation.
 There is no reason to assume your injuries are too minor or that the presence of a wet floor sign means you cannot recover compensation.

 Contact us today to schedule your free consultation.